Once Upon a Time in Venice: Production

 By May 16, 2015, Bruce Willis was cast to star in a comedy film playing a Los Angeles private detective whose dog is stolen by a gang.
 Mark and Robb Cullen penned the script with the former making his directorial debut, and they would also produce the film along with Nicolas Chartier, Zev Foreman, and Laura Ford, while Voltage Pictures financing and selling the film at Cannes.
-In June 16, 2015, Jason Momoa, Thomas Middleditch and Famke Janssen joined the cast of the film, Momoa to play the gang leader who forces Willis' character to do some jobs for his dog, Middleditch to play Willis' assistant in his operation, while Janssen would play Willis' sister-in-law.
+On June 16, 2015, Jason Momoa, Thomas Middleditch and Famke Janssen joined the cast of the film, Momoa to play the gang leader who forces Willis' character to do some jobs for his dog, Middleditch to play Willis' assistant in his operation, while Janssen would play Willis' sister-in-law.
 Later on June 30, 2015, John Goodman, Stephanie Sigman, Adrian Martinez, Kal Penn, and Emily Robinson round out the remaining cast of the film, Goodman playing Willis' best friend, Sigman playing Momoa's character's girlfriend, Martinez playing the owner of a local pizza store who wants to help Willis' character, while Penn would play a grocery store clerk.
 On July 13, 2015, Adam Goldberg was set to play Lou the Jew in the film.
 Next day on July 14, 2015, four more joined the cast of the film, including Tyga, Ken Davitian, David Arquette, and Victor Ortiz.

 Actor Ralph Garman was meant to play a role in the movie, but he revealed on his Hollywood Babble-On podcast that his character was written out of the film when Willis refused to shoot a scene between them.
 The Cullen brothers offered him another role, and again, Willis declined to shoot the scene.
 The next day, the producers of the film stated that the scene needed to be cut, leaving Garman without an appearance in the film.
 The story mirrored that of his co-host, director Kevin Smith, who had similar stories of Willis' behaviour during the filming of Cop Out.

 Principal photography began on June 29, 2015, in Venice, Los Angeles.
 The film was shooting under the working title Going Under.

 Release

-In April 4, 2017, RLJ Entertainment acquired distribution rights to the film.
+On April 4, 2017, RLJ Entertainment acquired distribution rights to the film.
 It was released in a limited release and through video on demand on June 16, 2017.

 It was released in the UK as L.A.
 Vengeance.